From health crisis to globetrotting health consultant: my wellness story

 That’s when my road really began.

-Cheryl wrote back, and before long I was enrolled at Coach University, followed by training for a Guiding Mindful Change coach certification with Active Living Every Day.
+Cheryl wrote back, and before long I was enrolled at Coach University, followed by training for a Guiding Mindful Change coach certification.
 I also attended the Institute of Integrative Nutrition in New York City, to deepen what I was learning, and dive into the science behind holistic eating and healing.
 To pull it all together, I completed a Masters Degree in Spiritual Psychology.

 I began consulting clients all over the world, and sharing my ideas with publications like the New York Times and Balance Magazine.